NJ (908) 688-5577

 Patients who experience foot pain may recognize the benefit of wearing custom-made orthotics.
 They are defined as inserts that are placed inside the shoe, and may help to provide the support that is needed for daily activities.
 They may also be effective in correcting abnormal walking patterns, in addition to relieving pressure on a specific part of the foot.
 There are several foot conditions that may benefit from the use of orthotics.
 These may include bunions, plantar fasciitis, high arches, or rheumatoid arthritis.
 If you have any type of foot pain, it is strongly suggested that you seek the counsel of a podiatrist who can discuss treatment options, and properly fit you for custom-made orthotics.

-If you are having discomfort in your feet and would like to try orthotics, contact one of our podiatrists from Advanced Podiatry.
+If you are having discomfort in your feet and would like to try orthotics, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Are Orthotics?